 Smallholder farmers must be well-informed and empowered to make the right decisions on where to get farm inputs and buy machines, how to control disease and pests and sell produce.

 By applying proper management of soils and using sustainable cultivation practices; those that do not damage the soil and biodiversity.
-They need to use minimum chemicals and pesticides and conserve environment to reduce the emission of greenhouses.
+They need to use minimum chemicals and pesticides and conserve the environment to reduce the emission of greenhouse.

 Smallholder farmers must be empowered.
 The government must be at the forefront in ensuring that the various stakeholders are aware of the signals that come with climate change.
 Farmers must know the risks emanating from climate change and how to respond.